DeepFake-Detection-UFF/DeepFake-Detection-Laura/README.md

 - Video Model from Kaggle
 - Platform: Kaggle
 - V1: Created a simple detection script, it should do better previsions
+- V2: Apply face extrations using different methods.
+Improvement in previsions and best results using YOLO.
-- Next steps: Extract faces from video
+- Next steps: Xplainable AI and face ebbeding